carpentries/docs.carpentries.org/source/community/community_session_host.rst

    from the Etherpad.
 -  (Optional) `Write a blog
    post <https://docs.carpentries.org/topic_folders/communications/guides/submit_blog_post.html>`__
-   about interesting points that came up in discussion.
+   about interesting points that came up in the discussion.

 Cancelling a Discussion Session
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^